-Pavement Asset Design and Management Guide PTM-PADMG-E This Guide is a consolidation of Canadian pavement design and management practices.
-It provides a theoretical understanding of issues, a summary of best practices and is intended to be applicable across Canada for varying conditions and jurisdictions.
-Tools for the management of transportation infrastructure assets are included.
-The Guide emphasizes routine maintenance and preservation as important aspects of pavement management.
+Pavement Asset Design and Management Guide PTM-PADMG-E

+The Guide emphasizes routine maintenance and preservation as important aspects of payement management.
 Key industry issues such as sustainability, climate change and new innovations are highlighted.
 Low volume road design and management is addressed.
 The Guide explicitly highlights provincial practices in addition to municipal practices.
 State-of-the-art is explored and future opportunities are identified throughout the Guide.
 The document is a guide rather than a comprehensive design manual and each of its fifteen chapters provides numerous additional resources for further reference.
 The Guide is intended for a diverse range of users, practitioners and managers.
 Academic users will find this Guide a valuable reference.
 The private and public sector will use the Guide as a design and management tool, particularly when training new technologists, engineers and managers.
 This Guide replaces the previous version, Pavement Design and Management Guide (1997).
 Special for students: Full-time students providing proof of eligibility can buy this publication for \$199.
 Email publications@tac-atc.ca your academic program name, course title, name of professor or dean, and copy of your student ID, for instructions.
-Call 613-736-1350 with questions.
-Media type: eBook, Print 2013 Member Price: \$ 299.00, Regular Price: \$ 399.00
+Call 613-736-1350 with questions Media type: eBook, Print 2013 Member Price: \$ 299.00, Regular Price: \$ 399.00

 PRIMER: Pavement Asset Design and Management Guide

-PRM-PADMG-E
+PRM-PADMG-F

-For more on this subject, refer to Pavement Asset Design and Management Guide (2013), PTM-PADMG-E, available for purchase in the TAC Bookstore
+For more on this subject, refer to Pavement Asset Design and Management Guide (2013), PTM-PADMG-E, available for purchase in the TAC Bookstore.

-http://tac-atc.ca/sites/tac-atc.ca/files/site/doc/resources/padmg_primer_for_publishing.pdf
+$http://tac-atc.ca/sites/tac-atc.ca/files/site/doc/resources/padmg_primer_for_publishing.pdf$

-Media type: PDF
+Media type: PDF Download

-Download

 2013

 Free

 Roadway Lighting Efficiency and Power Reduction Guide PTM-RLEPR-E The Roadway Lighting Efficiency and Power Reduction Guide reviews options and provides guidelines for light reductions and energy efficiency practices.
 It provides information to road jurisdictions, designers, consultants, and suppliers on how to assess, evaluate, select, and deploy energy-efficient roadway lighting while reducing power consumption and cost.
 The information presented in the Guide was gathered from international research and studies conducted by organizations such as the US Department of Energy, the Illuminating Engineering Society of North America, the Commission Internationale de l'Eclairage (CIE), the US Federal Highway Administration, and LightSavers Canada.
 As of 2013, information about the assessment, design, selection, and deployment of energy-saving lighting technologies has been unavailable.
 As a result, there has been a resistance in applying these technologies due to lack of understanding about the risks and benefits.
 The objective of the Guide is to provide the information necessary to allow the selection and deployment of energy-efficient roadway lighting based on the findings that the energy-saving lighting technologies and controls have significant energy-saving benefits.
 The Guide concludes that improving energy-efficiency can be achieved through the use of new roadway lighting sources such as LED's.
 The Roadway Lighting Efficiency and Power Reduction Guide is a supplement to the TAC Guide for the Design of Roadway Lighting (2006).
-Keywords: Economics and Administration; Colour, Cost, Efficiency, Energy, Evaluation (assessment), Light emitting diode, Lighting (street), Luminance, Risk assessment, Selection Media type: eBook, Print 2013 Member Price: \$ 99.00, Regular Price: \$ 129.00
+Keywords: Economics and Administration; Colour, Cost, Efficiency, Energy, Evaluation (assessment), Light emitting diode, Lighting (street), Luminance, Risk assessment, Selection Media type: eBook, Print 2013 Member Price: \$ 99.00, Regular Price: